alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 It costs £13.87 to get a plant health certificate and £36.35 for a lab examination.

-If an inspector needs to come to your site to test soil for potato cyst nematodes it costs £49.68 for every 15 minutes and a minimum of £99.36.
+If an inspector needs to come to your site to test soil it costs £49.68 for every 15 minutes and a minimum of £99.36.

 ###Reduced fees